-Find the Top Drug & Alcohol Rehab in Minnesota
+Drug & Alcohol Rehab Centers In Minnesota

 There are more than 350 treatment facilities in Minnesota, so it’s important to do your research about the services offered.
 Most are outpatient facilities, but the state has a higher proportion of inpatient (or residential) treatment facilities than most.
 At a residential facility, clients are safely separated from potential threats to their sobriety, which can be critical for people battling opioid dependence.